Haiz (EP)

 The EP received mixed to positive reviews upon release and achieved modest commercial success in North America.
 Critics described the record as "fun" and empowering but felt that Steinfeld lacked personality.
 It debuted at number 38 on the Canadian Albums Chart and number 57 on the US Billboard 200.
-The deluxe edition, released only in Japan, debuted at number 76 on the Oricon album chart in 2016.
+The EP was released with bonus tracks in Japan, including the single "Starving" (featuring Grey and Zedd), and debuted at number 76 on the Oricon album chart in 2016.

+To promote the album, Steinfeld performed at the 2015 and 2016 editions of the Jingle Ball Tour, hosted by iHeartRadio.
+She also performed as an opening act for fellow American singer Meghan Trainor, specifically on her Untouchable Tour, where she performed with Common Kings.
+"Starving", a bonus track on the Japanese edition of the EP, was also nominated for a Radio Disney Music Award, alongside Steinfeld herself, in the Best Crush Song and Breakout Artist categories respectively.

-Background
+Background and release

 In 2015, Steinfeld starred as Emily Junk in the musical comedy film Pitch Perfect 2, where she debuted her musical aspirations.
 She also released an acoustic cover of "Flashlight", a song featured in the film and performed by English singer Jessie J on the soundtrack.
 A week after the film's premiere, Steinfeld announced that she had signed a recording contract with Republic Records and planned to release a single that summer.
 Mattman & Robin, Captain Cuts, Harvey Mason Jr., and The Futuristics were all named as producers for the forthcoming record; the former duo also co-wrote all four songs that ended up on the extended play.
 The title and release date for HAIZ were revealed by Billboard on November 2, 2015.
 It was released on November 13, 2015.

-The EP was re-released on February 26, 2016 to replace the original solo version of "Rock Bottom" with the remix featuring DNCE, with this newly recorded version serving as the record's second single.
-On July 15, 2016, it was re-released a second time to include the new single, "Starving", as a bonus track.
+The EP was re-released on February 26, 2016 to add the single version of "Rock Bottom" with the remix featuring DNCE, with this newly recorded version serving as the record's second single.
+On July 15, 2016, it was re-released a second time to also include the forthcoming single, "Starving".
+More bonus tracks were added to the Japanese edition of the album, including her breakthrough cover of "Flashlight", a cover of the James Bay-penned "Let It Go", and her feature on the Prince Fox track "Fragile", alongside acoustic versions of "Love Myself" and "Hell Nos and Headphones".
+The iTunes Store version of the Japanese edition also features a remix of "Love Myself", done by Toy Armanda and DJ Grind.